ronnieholm/Bugfree.NemLogIn/README.md

 With Wireshark, it becomes evident that NemLog-in IdP is using HTTP/2.
 For easier debugging, force communication to use the regular HTTP protocol.

-## Troubleshooting

-### Browser shows "Saml20Indentity not initialized" error message

-The application has lost track that the user is logged in.
-If we logout by navigating to https://oiosaml-net.dk:20002/logout.ashx and navigate back to a page requirering authentication, the OIOSAML.Net library will redirect the browser to the NemLogin IdP which may determines that the user is still logged into it.
-The IdP then redirects the browser back to the original page, providing the SP the SAML response once again, but without the need for the user to explicitly login.
-It's unclear if this error message is a feature or a bug.

 ## References